preemptive/r8-docs/README.md

 For example, `-keep class * implements some.particular.SpecialInterface` will match all classes that implement `SpecialInterface`.
 `extends` and `implements` can be used interchangeably.

-Specify an annotation on the type filter to indicate that only types that are annoted with that annotation should match the filter.
+Specify an annotation on the type filter to indicate that only types that are annotated with that annotation should match the filter.
 For example, `-keep @some.package.SomeAnnotation interface *` will match all interfaces that are annotated with `@SomeAnnotation`.

-Several other useful constructs recognized in the class specificiation:
+Several other useful constructs recognized in the class specification:

 * `<fields>;` is a special string representing all fields
 * `<methods>;` is a special string representing all methods